Breastfeeding

 There are a variety of ways that women can access breastfeeding information and breastfeeding assistance here at Women and Newborn Health Service (WNHS).

-Our parent education department run breastfeeding workshops for women after they have had their baby at WNHS.
+Our parent education department run breastfeeding workshops for women who have their baby at WNHS.

 Women with complex needs can access a one-on-one appointment at the Breastfeeding Centre.
 Ask your midwife for more information.